TERMS & CONDITIONS

 “End User” means a human visitor to a Company Site.

-“Impression” means an instance in which an Ad is served to, and received by, an End User on a Company Site as measured by AOL, not including automated page refreshes.
-Notwithstanding the foregoing, a video Ad served with any companion banner shall count as a single Impression as measured by AOL.
+“Impression” means an instance in which an Ad is served to, and received by, an End User on a Company Site as measured by Oath, not including automated page refreshes.
+Notwithstanding the foregoing, a video Ad served with any companion banner shall count as a single Impression as measured by Oath.

 “Marks” means a Party’s trademarks, service marks, logos and trade dress.